khofstadter/enhancingaudiodescription.com/README.md

 ### now
 - work on new logo
 - try move h1 and h2 in team pages out of hero (maybe photo will be more align with text)
-- add Google Analytics
-- Medium article: what I've learnt when moving the EAD website from Wordpress to GitHub Pages?

 ## check accessibility
 -  https://platform.elevin.cloud/